ctII/clayton.coffee/content/posts/horizontal-error-handling.md

 And that covers the vast majority of error handling people do when writing Go.

-For example, this simple function that replaces new lines in a file:
+For example, this function that replaces new lines in a file:

 ```go
 func openReadWriteReplaceNewLine(filename string) error {